Canada's Einarson dumps South Korea's Ha at Grand Slam of Curling's Kioti National

 -

-To help 2024 voters, Meta says it will begin labeling political ads that use AI-generated imagery
+To help 2024 voters, Meta says it will begin labelling political ads that use AI-generated imagery

 Facebook and Instagram will require political ads running on their platforms to disclose if they were created using artificial intelligence, their parent company announced on Wednesday.